Community-Hub/ch-dss-releases/README.md

 ## How to setup the CH Digital Signage App in a Linux System (like Debian/Ubuntu)

-*NOTE: If you're installing this application (AppImage) for the first time on the system, an additional software package will be needed which can be installed by following below steps.*
+*NOTE: If you're installing this application (AppImage) for the first time on the system, an additional software package will be needed which can be installed by following below steps.
+Before installing the new version of the application make sure that you have uninstalled the legacy version.
+Check [this section](https://github.com/Community-Hub/ch-dss-releases#uninstalling-steps-for-legacy-version) for instructions.*
   - Open terminal
   - Paste command: *sudo apt install libfuse2*
   - Press enter